Applications for 2023 Classes begin on August 15. Check this page for updates.

 ALM's Economic Development Academy was launched in 2021 and is specifically designed to educate and engage municipal officials on the essential elements and phases of economic development while highlighting their vital role in economic initiatives and projects within their communities.

 Developed in conjunction with the Alabama Community College System (ACCS) and supported by an advisory council of industry leaders, the Academy engages elected officials from select cities and towns with municipal peers and colleagues from their region to prepare their communities for growth.
-Using a collaborative municipal team approach, participants attend an orientation session in the fall and then convene four times throughout the year to complete assignments and develop strategies to enhance economic development in their communities.
+Using a collaborative municipal team approach, participants convene four times throughout the year to complete assignments and develop strategies to enhance economic development in their communities.
 Ultimately, each municipality selected is required to implement a community program/project and to report on its progress.
 Academy graduates are recognized during the ALM's annual Municipal Leadership Institute each fall with a certification via ACCS and ALM.

 CMO Credit Hours: Successful completion of the Economic Development Academy (orientation meeting, four (4) one-day sessions and graduation) are approved for a total of four (4) Basic, Advanced or Emeritus Credit Hours in the Certified Municipal Official Program.
 Credit hours are awarded to elected officials on the municipal team upon completion of program requirements and graduation.